 - Food allergies

-Even exercise and cold weather can be an asthma trigger in some people.
+Even exercise and cold weather can trigger asthma in some people.

 Can Medical Intervention Help Me Manage Breathing Problems?

-So often, people seek medical intervention only after they have had breathing problems for weeks to months.
-Often by the time the medications are started, damage has occurred that takes more time to heal.
+People sometimes seek medical help only after they’ve had breathing problems for weeks or months.
+By the time they start taking medications, they may have damage that takes longer to heal.

-An accurate diagnosis is important before you can treat and prevent breathing problems.
+The right diagnosis is important before you can treat and prevent breathing problems.
 Each of us is different.
-The specific medication and treatment program that works for a family member or friend may not be the correct one for your problem.
-In fact, it is difficult to really understand your respiratory problem without a clear and thorough understanding of how breathing works.
+The specific medication and treatment that works for a family member or friend may not be the best one for you.

-If you have symptoms of one or more of the common breathing problems discussed in this article, see your doctor for an accurate diagnosis.
-Write down any questions you have and seek answers.
-Prevention and treatment measures can dramatically help relieve and possibly end the breathing problems you experience.
+If you have symptoms of one or more common breathing conditions, talk to your doctor.
+Prevention and treatment measures can help relieve and possibly end the problems.